Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 - One persona of the target user is generated

 The user of this tool will be primarily salespeople in stores.
 They use this tool to onboard clients (customers), manage contacts, assign staff and schedules tasks.
-The hardware will be iPad (or other tablet).
+The hardware will be iPad (or iPad Mini).

 The findings from my user study can be summarised into the following: